jebuschrast/dotfiles/README.md

 # My Dotfiles

 This repository contains my personal dotfiles.
-Dotfiles are configuration files that are used to customize and tweak your system and software. i
+Dotfiles are configuration files that are used to customize and tweak your system and software.

 With this repo you will be able to bring up a new system with your personal configurations instantly.
 The scripts automatically detect if the host machine is running Debian Linux or MacOS.